zsparal/api-documentation/source/reference/v2/methods-api/get-method.rst

      - An object containing ``value`` and ``currency``.
 It represents the maximum payment amount allowed when using this payment method.

+       .. note:: When there is no maximum amount for the payment method, this parameter will return ``null``.

    * - ``image``

        .. type:: image object